chipsec/chipsec/CONTRIBUTING.md

 ### Sign your work

+Signed commits will be required starting Q3 2025.
 Please use the sign-off line at the end of the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify the below